pyeventsourcing/esdbclient/README.md

 assert commit_position_retry == commit_position2
 ```

-We can also see the stream has been unchanged despite calling the append_events()
+By calling `read_stream_events()`, we can also see the stream has been unchanged
-twice with the same arguments, by calling `read_stream_events()`.
-That is, there
+despite the `append_events()` method having been called twice with the same arguments.
-are still only three events in the stream.
+That is, there are still only three events in the stream.

 ```python
 events = client.read_stream_events(